Cambridge University Press: History

 Cambridge University Press is the oldest university press in the world.
 It originated from letters patent granted to the University of Cambridge by Henry VIII in 1534.
-Cambridge is one of the two privileged presses (the other being Oxford University Press).
+Cambridge was one of the two privileged presses (the other being Oxford University Press).
 Authors published by Cambridge have included John Milton, William Harvey, Isaac Newton, Bertrand Russell, and Stephen Hawking.

 University printing began in Cambridge when the first practising University Printer, Thomas Thomas, set up a printing house in 1584.
 The first publication was a book, Two Treatises of the Lord His Holie Supper.
-In 1591 the first Cambridge Bible was printed by John Legate and in 1629 Cambridge folio edition of the King James Bible was printed by Thomas and John Buck.
+In 1591, the first Cambridge Bible was printed by John Legate and in 1629, Cambridge folio edition of the King James Bible was printed by Thomas and John Buck.

 In July 1697, the Duke of Somerset made a loan of £200 to the university "towards the printing house and press" and James Halman, Registrary of the university, lent £100 for the same purpose.

 A new home for the press, The Pitt Building, on Trumpington Street in the centre of Cambridge was completed in 1833, which was designed by Edward Blore.
 It became a listed building in 1950.

 In the early 1800s, the press pioneers the development of stereotype printing, allowing successive printings from one setting.
 The press began using steam-powered machine presses by the 1850s.
 It was in this period that the press turned down what later became the Oxford English Dictionary – a proposal for which was brought to Cambridge by James Murray before he turned to Oxford.

 The press journals publishing programme began in 1893 with the Journal of Physiology and then the Journal of Hygiene and Biometrika.
 By 1910 the press had become a well-established journal publisher with a successful list which includes its first humanities title, Modern Language Review.
-1956 seaw the first issue of the Journal of Fluid Mechanics.
+1956 saw the first issue of the Journal of Fluid Mechanics.

 The press has published 170+ Nobel Prize winners, the first in 1895.

 In 1913, the Monotype system of hot-metal mechanised typesetting was introduced at the press.